thedunston/openwebui-letta-tool/README.md

 I enrolled in the course at [DeepLearning.ai](https://DeepLearning.ai) on [LLMs as Operating Systems: Agent Memory](https://www.deeplearning.ai/short-courses/llms-as-operating-systems-agent-memory/) and thought this was a real project.
 The course helped me understand 'MemGPT' and a few of its practical applications.

 I decided to start trying to create my first Open WebUI Tool.
 I had some struggles with it at first and then started pair programming with DeepSeek to get it working.
-However, the tool "Web Search using SearXNG and Scrape first N Pages" from the OpenWebUI Tool repo was a great worked example to get started.
+However, the tool [Web Search using SearXNG and Scrape first N Pages](https://openwebui.com/t/constliakos/web_search) from the OpenWebUI Tool repo was a great worked example to get started.

 This tool provides a frontend for the Letta Server.